OneSpace: OS-X1

 The OS-X1 (aka "Chongqing Liangjiang Star") is a suborbital high-altitude rocket, a sounding rocket, designed for research and testing.
 The solid rocket motor was successfully tested in December 2017.
 This 9-meter long rocket was launched at Jiuquan Satellite Launch Center on 7 September 2018 (04:10 UTC), reaching an altitude of 35 km and traveling 169 km.

 OS-X6B

 The OS-X6B (aka "Chongqing Liangjiang Star") is a 9.4 m long suborbital high-altitude rocket.
 It is designed to send payloads up to 300 km (190 mi) with an estimated flight time of 10 minutes.
 The maiden flight of this rocket took place on 5 February 2021 (09:05 UTC).
 The flight was successful.

-OS-M series
+OS-M series - orbital

 The OS-M series of rockets are larger than the OS-X series and aim to provide low cost flights to LEO and SSO.

 OS-M

 The OS-M is a light-launch satellite launch vehicle rocketing payloads to low Earth orbit (LEO) and Sun synchronous orbit (SSO).
 It is projected to be capable of lifting 205 kg to 300 km high LEO; and 73 kg to 800 km high SSO.